 Sometimes the hack may have affected more than just your site, specially if you are on shared hosting.
-Your hosting provider may also be able to give you additional information about the hack such as how it originated, where the backdoor is hiding, etc. From our experience, HostGator and Siteground both are very helpful when something like this happens.
+Your hosting provider may also be able to give you additional information about the hack such as how it originated, where the backdoor is hiding, etc.

 You may even get lucky and the host might clean up the hack for you.